sahicken/uav/docs/02_getting_started.md

 ### Dependencies

+You should get more familiar with git.
+Atlassian has a solid [cheat sheet.](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet).

 Most Linux distros running a desktop environment should work for beginning the UAV Project, however [Fedora](https://docs.fedoraproject.org/en-US/fedora/latest/getting-started/) or [Ubuntu](https://ubuntu.com/tutorials/install-ubuntu-desktop) will be assumed.
 On Windows installing virtualization software such as [VMware](https://en.wikipedia.org/wiki/VMware_Workstation_Player) or [Virtualbox](https://en.wikipedia.org/wiki/VirtualBox) is necessary. **WSL2 does not yet work with these instructions!** 12GB RAM or more is highly recommended for virtualization.
 To reduce RAM requirements consider installing either Lubuntu or Xubuntu.

 After installing a supported distro, you can install docker using [these instructions for Fedora](https://docs.docker.com/engine/install/fedora/) or [the Ubuntu instructions here](https://docs.docker.com/engine/install/ubuntu/).
 On Fedora you **must** run `sudo systemctl start docker` after every reboot or instead just [configure docker to start upon boot](https://docs.docker.com/engine/install/linux-postinstall/#configure-docker-to-start-on-boot-with-systemd).
 This is unnecessary for Ubuntu.